Lindblad Expeditions Highlights

 - Worldwide itineraries include the Galapagos, Arctic and Antarctica

-- Evening entertainment: stargazing, slide shows, naturalist talks
+- Evening entertainment: stargazing, slideshows, naturalist talks

-- Laid-back ambience and casual dress code
+- Laidback ambiance and casual dress code

 Through its unique approach, Lindblad Expeditions really believes its small-ship voyages are expeditions -- and not cruises.
 Because of the intimate size of its ships -- passenger capacities of 28 to 148 -- the ships possess the ability to get up close to wildlife with kayaks and Zodiac landing crafts.
-The atmosphere is casual and down-to-earth, with an emphasis on comfort and practicality.
+The atmosphere is casual and down to earth, with an emphasis on comfort and practicality.
 Service is friendly but not doting.
 One of the company's strengths is the numerous and superb naturalists who accompany the sailings.
 These experts are usually the best in the industry but are also extremely friendly and accessible.
 Whether on hikes ashore or over a meal onboard or at the bar at night, developing an easy rapport between passengers and naturalists doesn't take long.

 Cabins range from small and functional to quite roomy and well fitted out, with surprisingly luxe touches like plush towels, National Geographic World Atlases, biodegradable shampoo and wildlife photographs.
-Though many of the amenities and services of big ship cruising are absent (except for on National Geographic Explorer and the newest addition to the fleet, Orion) -- TVs, room service, mini-bars, etc. -- all ships have wireless Internet access and LEXspas (offering massages, body treatments and facials).
+Though many of the amenities and services of big ship cruising are absent (exceptions are increasing and include Explorer, Orion and Endeavour II), all ships have wireless internet access and LEXspas (offering massages, body treatments and facials).
+Don't expect TVs, room service or mini-bars.
 The line has provided its ships with nifty equipment that Jacques Cousteau would admire, including a hydrophone to eavesdrop on marine mammals, underwater cameras and video microscopes.
 An underwater "bow cam" on the National Geographic Sea Lion and Sea Bird and "splash cam" on ships across the fleet also record the underwater scene, and having an underwater specialist who dives and records underwater scenes every day (even in Antarctica and the Arctic) adds an entirely new dimension to your understanding of some regions.

 Dining is open seating, and there is a strong emphasis on using local and organic foods.
 The company partners with Blue Ocean Institute, Chefs Collaborative and the Marine Stewardship Council to source environmentally sustainable food.
 (A fleet wide policy prevents the serving and eating of shrimp onboard, for instance, due to the harmful by-catch when harvesting shrimp.)
 While not gourmet, meals are tasty and fresh.

 In general, passengers are well educated, committed to the environment and loyal to Lindblad.
 They are the ones eager to see more, do more and learn more, and they are willing to pay a substantial premium to sail with Lindblad Expeditions in order to get the best experience possible.
 In general, they tend to avoid larger ships, and they are all reasonably fit.
 (They need to be, given the climbing in and out of Zodiacs, and the lack of elevators on the ships -- National Geographic Explorer excepted.)
-The average age is mid 50's and up, although you'll find people in their 30's and 40's on just about every trip.
+The average age is mid 50s and up, although you'll find people in their 30s and 40s on just about every trip.
 Most are North Americans but there is a growing number of other nationalities.